radiolise/radiolise-home/BUILD.md

 In order to work, radio·li·se needs some third party packages to be installed.
 Here is a list of packages you have to install if you want to use radio·li·se:

-1. Install a web server with PHP support.
+* Install a web server with PHP support.
 I recommend using Apache in combination with the PHP mod
-2. Install Music Player Daemon
+* Install Music Player Daemon

+## Step 2: Copy files

-3. Copy the files of the master repository in the src folder to the virtual directory of your web server
+Copy the files in the src folder to the virtual directory of your web server

+## Step 3: Grant privileges

+radio·li·se needs read and write access to the file 'channels.list' to save new channels.
+Do to so, you have to change the owner of that file.
+If you don't know how to do this: Don't worry, if you call the web interface via your web browser, radio·li·se will tell you how to grant those privileges.

+## DONE

+Enjoy using radio·li·se!
+If anything doesn't work the way you expected, please use the issues tab in this repository.
+The community will try to help you out.